inab/execution-process-metrics-collector/README.md

 ## Digestion

-The program `tdp-finder.py` helps to obtain the TDP of a processor, using the gathered metadata stored at `cpu_details.json` within the series directory.
+The program `tdp-finder.py` helps to obtain the TDP of an Intel processor, using the gathered metadata stored at `cpu_details.json` within the series directory.

 Repository https://github.com/felixsteinke/cpu-spec-dataset contains at [dataset](https://github.com/felixsteinke/cpu-spec-dataset/tree/main/dataset) subdirectory several tables in CSV format with this and other details for many Intel, AMD and Ampere processors.

-For instance:
+The key column here is `ProcessorNumber`.

+Forked repository https://github.com/JosuaCarl/cpu-spec-dataset contains at [dataset](https://github.com/JosuaCarl/cpu-spec-dataset/tree/main/dataset) subdirectory tables in CSV similar to the ones from original repo, but with different column names.
+The key column here to match the processor is `Processor Number`.

+Usage would be something like next:

 ```bash
 git clone https://github.com/felixsteinke/cpu-spec-dataset